dy0gu/dotfiles/README.md

 ...

+## Forking + Customization 🎨

+There are no detailed instructions for forking and customizing this repository for yourself at the moment, since it's primarily maintained for personal use.
+However, you're welcome to adapt it for your own setup.

+If you want to (before running an initial `nixos-rebuild switch` in the installation process) the main things you would need to update/add are user profile and home configurations for each host, so the system is personalized to your username(s).

 ## Installation 🛠️

-It is recommeded that you install NixOS using the official **graphical image**, then check the box to **allow unfree software** and pick the option to **start with no desktop environment** in the installer.
+It is recommeded that NixOS is installed using the official **graphical image**, with the **allow unfree software** option enabled and **No Desktop** chosen in the installer.

-This section assumes you already have a NixOS itself installed and understand basic Linux commands.
+This next section assumes you already have a NixOS itself installed and understand basic Linux commands.

 The instructions here target the minimal configuration provided by the official NixOS installer as a base, but they should work with any existing setup, since it will be overwritten.